Fighting stigma can be more difficult than fighting our mental health challenges.

 Our Mission: SOLVE aims to decrease the fear, shame and isolation of those with mental health challenges and conditions through peer education.
 SOLVE aims to raise awareness of the community on issues surrounding mental health as well as work to erase the prejudice and discrimination of people living with mental health challenges. )

-CLICK here to watch just a few of our PEER EDUCATORS share their personal stories of struggle with and triumph
+CLICK here to watch one of our PEER EDUCATORS share his personal story of struggle with mental health challenges and triumph.

 Interested in becoming a Peer Educator?

 Are you experienced living with mental health challenges?
 Do you have a story of struggle, hope and triumph that you would like to share?

 SOLVE is looking to fill the Speakers Bureau with enthusiastic, passionate and committed Peer Educators who reflect the diversity of San Francisco.
 We are seeking individuals who have personally experienced living with mental health challenges, who understand the difficulties of sustaining one’s mental health, and who want to help others who are experiencing similar circumstances.
 In addition, we are looking for people who want to promote change and help to eradicate the impact of stigma surrounding mental illness.

 a minimum of 8 months commitment to the program participation in two 3-hour training sessions at MHASF offices completion of one practice presentation a minimum of one community presentation per month MHASF will provide:

 - participation in three- 3-hour training sessions at MHASF offices

 - completion of one practice presentation

 - Active participation in community presentations ( at least 3-4 per year)